 In 2000 a partnership with the Ontario Ministry of Health, Long Term Care Division, the Rotary Foundation, the Ontario March of Dimes and CCMF was developed and finally approved.
 In 2001 a temporary solution was piloted a three bedroom, wheelchair accessible townhouse, was rented from the Sarnia and District Association for Community Living.
 It was immediately filled with three young adults, one who had been living at home with his parents, and two who had been living in the long-term care ward of the local hospital.
 Plans continued for our permanent home and in February 2004 CCMF proudly opened the doors of Standing Oaks.

-We are very proud of Standing Oaks.
-We couldn’t have done it without you!!
+We are very proud of our accomplishments, we couldn’t have done it without you!!